Queen Elizabeth Hospital, Hong Kong

-Queen Elizabeth Hospital (伊利沙伯醫院), QE or QEH in short, is one of the largest acute general hospital in Hong Kong.
+Queen Elizabeth Hospital (伊利沙伯醫院), abbreviated as QE or QEH, is one of the largest district general hospital in Hong Kong.
 It was named after Queen Elizabeth II.
 Queen Elizabeth Hospital is a major tertiary hospital in southern Kowloon, with over 1,900 beds.
 It employs more than 500 physicians and surgeons.

 The hospital was once the largest in the Commonwealth.

 Description

-Queen Elizabeth Hospital was officially opened on 6 September 1963 by then-Governor of Hong Kong, Robert Black.
+Queen Elizabeth Hospital was officially opened on 6 September 1963 by then Governor of Hong Kong, Robert Black.
 At the time, it was the largest general hospital in the British Commonwealth, built at a cost of HK$70,300,000.
 Prince Philip, Duke of Edinburgh laid the hospital's foundation stone on 7 March 1959.

-The hospital is now a major acute general hospital in Kowloon.
+The hospital is now the largest public hospital in Kowloon.
 It has 1,906 beds and 13 clinical departments, and a staff force of about 6,850.
 It serves an effective population of about 900,000 and about one-third of all cancer patients in Hong Kong.
-It is the largest acute hospital in Hong Kong despite not being a university hospital.
+It is the largest acute hospital in Hong Kong despite not being a teaching hospital.

 The hospital has a full complement of services including 24-hour Accident and Emergency and specialist services.
 Clinics are located at three different sites to serve the district.
 They are the Queen Elizabeth Hospital Specialist Clinic, Yau Ma Tei Polyclinic, and the 'L' Block Clinic.

-The hospital provides high-intensity care for all clinical specialties, and a tertiary referral centre for major specialties.
-It is also a teaching centre for basic and post-graduate training of doctors, nurses and allied health professionals.
+The hospital provides high-intensity care for all clinical specialties, and a tertiary referral center for major specialties.
+It is also a teaching center for basic and post-graduate training of doctors, nurses and allied health professionals.

 Through its cluster network, the hospital is closely linked with Kwong Wah Hospital and the United Christian Hospital for acute services, as well as Kowloon Hospital and Hong Kong Buddhist Hospital for convalescent rehabilitation and hospice services.
-Other general and speciality services are supported by Wong Tai Sin Hospital, the East Kowloon Clinic and Pamela Youde Clinic.
+Other general and specialty services are supported by Wong Tai Sin Hospital, the East Kowloon Clinic and Pamela Youde Clinic.